c-ptsd/c-ptsd.eu/_posts/2023-07-12-structure.md

 C-PTSD and who have experienced any form of racism, islamophobia and antisemitism.

 Planned books:
 - Gutiérrez, Natalie Y. (2022).
-The Pain We Carry : Healing from Complex PTSD for People of Colour.
+The Pain We Carry: Healing from Complex PTSD for People of Colour.
 New Harbinger Publications
 - Hill, Tamara.
 (2023) The Racial Trauma Handbook For Teens.
 CBT Skills To Heal From The Personal & Intergenerational Trauma of Racism.
 New Harbinger Publications.
 - Parker, Gail.
 2022.
 Transforming Ethnic and Race-Based Traumatic Stress with Yoga.
 London and Philadelphia: Singing Dragon.
 - Singh, Anneliese A. (2019).
 The Racial Healing Handbook.
 Practical Activities to Help You Challenge Privilege, Confront Systemic Racism, and Engage in Collective Healing.
 New Harbinger Publications.